CJ3B Home PageSpain

 A rear view photo (50K JPEG) of another VIASA Jeep restored by Eusebio Leon shows the jerry can bracket on the left, and the framework for a Willys-style full canvas top.A right side photo (50K JPEG) shows seats over the rear fenders, and a rifle bracket.

-Military long-wheelbase flat-fenderVIASA produced a long-wheelbase civilian version of the CJ-3B which they called the CJ-6 (see Los Jeeps: Made in Spain).
-But the prototype military version in this photo, a unique design with a low-hood front end and a mechanical winch, was never put into production.
+Military long-wheelbase flat-fenderThe long-wheelbase military prototype in this photo, a unique design with a low-hood front end and a mechanical winch, was never put into production.

-These archival photos are courtesy of Francisco M. Díaz, originally published in in the Spanish off-road magazine Auto Aventura.
+This archival photo is courtesy of Francisco M. Díaz, originally published in the Spanish off-road magazine Auto Aventura.

 EBRO